vinejs/vinejs.dev/content/docs/types/number.md

 ### positive

-Enforce the value to be a positive number.
+Enforce the value is a positive number.
+Zero is considered a neutral number and will fail the positive validation.

+Use [nonNegative](#non-negative) validation, if you want to allow zero among positive numbers.

 ```ts
 vine.object({